Sette Comuni

 The Sette Comuni (Siben Komoin, Sieben Gemeinden) are seven comuni that formed a Cimbrian enclave in the Veneto region of north-east Italy.
-The area is also known as the Altopiano dei Sette Comuni or Asiago Plateau, and it was the site of many battles during World War I. The most important comune is that of Asiago, for which Asiago cheese is named.
-Cimbrian, a dialect of Upper German, was the native tongue, and the area was ethnically and culturally distinct from the surrounding comuni.
+The area is also known as the Altopiano dei Sette Comuni or Asiago Plateau, and it was the site of a major battle between Austrian and Italian forces on the Alpine Front of World War I. The most important comune is that of Asiago, for which Asiago cheese is named.
+Cimbrian, a variety of Upper German, was the native language, and the area was ethnically and culturally distinct from the surrounding comuni.
 The Sette Comuni are located in mountainous territory, ranging from 500 to 2300 metres above sea level.

 Comuni

 History

 The seven comuni formed into a loose commonwealth in 1310.
 They were historically under the suzerainty of the Milanese House of Visconti and then under the Republic of Venice.
 Under both they enjoyed wide cultural and political autonomy in exchange for their loyalty.
 This autonomous status came to an end with the Napoleonic Wars and the demise of the Serenìsima in 1807.